TadiT7/treble_experimentations_wiki/Moto-G5S.md

 ## Android 11 Notes
 Any GSI from firmware collections will need [permissiver](https://androidfilehost.com/?fid=6006931924117940902) to boot, Phh's Roar GSI and Google's own Android 11 GSI don't need it.

-If Android 11 still doesn't boot, contact HowToRush over at [his chat](t.me/motoxchat) and ping @HowToRush and he will try to help you boot Android 11.
+If Android 11 still doesn't boot, contact @HowToRush over in [his telegram](t.me/howtorush), he will try to help you boot Android 11.

 Nusantara's official GSI _needs_ Magisk to boot.